kubeshop/monokle-core/packages/synchronizer/README.md

 Monokle Synchronizer is a TypeScript library to provide integration with Monokle Cloud in local environments.

-This package exposes to main utils - `Authenticator` and `Synchronizer` which can be used for authenticating with Monokle Cloud and then synchronizing remote policies to local environment.
+This package exposes two main utils - `Authenticator` and `Synchronizer` which can be used for authenticating with Monokle Cloud and then synchronizing remote policies to local environment.

 ## Authenticator